Sustainable Agriculture in the News

 National Farmland Damage Programs

 Emergency Conservation Program (ECP): Helps farmers and ranchers repair damage to farmland caused by natural disasters and establish water conservation methods during severe drought.
+As of October 17, 2024, four counties are eligible for ECP support: Fairfield, Perry, Muskingum, and Morgan.
+Contact your local FSA to see if this program can be administered in other counties.

 Emergency Forest Restoration Program (EFRP): Helps owners of non-industrial private forests repair damage from natural disasters.